#51 Conflict Resolution In The Bible: Turning Fights Into Fruitful Conversations

 From 2004 to 2012, the show House dominated television screens across the globe.
 It was a fictional drama telling the story of a brilliant, albeit prickly, Dr. Greg House and his diagnostic team at Princeton Plainsboro Teaching Hospital.
 It was a huge success, accumulating more than 50 awards over eight seasons!
 Aside from the characters, the thing that made the show so fascinating was that Dr. House and his team would receive some of the most perplexing medical cases one could imagine.
 Each episode was a puzzle to be solved.
 Their patients’ outward symptoms were a result of what was going on inside their bodies.
 House’s team had the difficult job of getting to the root causes of symptoms so that they could properly diagnose the patient.

-We’ve already considered the inevitability of conflict in a fallen world.
+Wrong Diagnosis = Wrong Treatment Wrong Treatment = Ineffective Treatment and/or Death We’ve already considered the inevitability of conflict in a fallen world.
 But what leads to that conflict?
 Just as a wrong medical diagnosis can lead to ineffective treatment, misjudging the cause of conflict can escalate tensions or prolong division.
 We need a clear, biblical framework to understand why conflict arises and how to address it effectively.
+This is why Biblical counseling is so vital—it looks past the surface to the heart.

 The Diagnosis